genetic markers & Models

 GWAS & Genomic Selection

-At Chawade lab we develop genomics tools for plant breeding using linkage mapping, GWAS and genomic selection.
+In Chawade lab we develop genomics tools for plant breeding using linkage mapping, GWAS and genomic selection.

 Linkage mapping